psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/readme.md

 unrestricted access, permanent connectivity, or a single uninterrupted runtime instance.

-The High-Security Facility Concept is not an implemented or operational facility.
-It is a documented concept and foundational proof of concept for further internal validation and possible future external review.
+The High-Security Facility Concept is a documented concept and foundational proof of concept.
+It does not represent an implemented, deployed, or operational facility.

-## What the PoCs Investigate
+## What the PoC Investigates

-The proof-of-concept cases investigate:
+The proof of concept investigates:

 - identity continuity across sessions and system boundaries
 - preservation and reconstruction of relevant context